-Well-connected networks (roads and or er links) are achieved with smaller block sizes and regular connections.
-Network connectivity static designed to achieve:
+Well-connected networks (roads and other links) are achieved with smaller block sizes and regular connections.
+Network connectivity shall be designed to achieve:

-- (a) Shorter travel distances - (b) An increased number or alternative routes for all types of users; - (c) Increased oprortunity for interaction; - (d) Improve duces to public transport, cycling and walking networks, and access to destinations.
+- (a) Shorter travel distances; - (b) An increased number of alternative routes for all types of users; - (c) Increased opportunity for interaction; - (d) Improved access to public transport, cycling and walking networks, and access to destinations.

 Development design shall ensure connectivity to properties and roads that have been developed, or that have the potential to be developed in the future.
-The design process should ensure the following maximum waking distances from a lot to a connector/collector or arterial road:
+The design process should ensure the following maximum walking distances from a lot to a connector/collector or arterial road:

 - (a) Rural: No maximum distance.
-The design should maximise future connectivity to a suburban network;
+The design should maximise future connectivity to a suburban network:

 - (b) Urban: 300 m;

 - (c) Centre: 200 m.